Inside the Content

-Ride-hailing unicorn subsidiary Grab Financial Group is also noted to have raised a staggering US$300 million in investment.
+The ride-hailing unicorn subsidiary, Grab Financial Group, is also noted to have experienced a 61% year-over-year growth in revenue, reaching $615 million.

 The city-state has positioned itself toward becoming a smart nation, and fintech is expected to be a vital growth driver towards that goal.

 What Are the Key Trends Driving Singapore’s Fintech Evolution?

 So, what are some of the key trends driving Singapore’s fintech evolution?
 Let’s take a look:

 In recent years, we’ve seen a surge in the number of digital-only banks, such as DBS digibank and OCBC Frank.
 These banks offer customers a completely online experience, from account opening to money transfers.

 One of the key reasons for the popularity of digital banking is that it’s much more convenient than traditional banking.
 Customers can manage their finances anytime, anywhere, using their mobile phone or laptop.

 What’s more, digital banks often offer better interest rates and fees than their brick-and-mortar counterparts.